You may have heard about SEO but, What is On-Page SEO? How it can help you to rank high in SERPs?

 Outbound Linking to other authoritative sources help you to increase the credibility of your site.

-Give at least 1 outbound link in your content to any trustable sources related to your topic.
+Give at least 1 outbound link in your content to any trusted sources related to your topic.

 #13 Use & Optimize Images